 Based on this wide-ranging research the report found that strategic stakeholders and customers strongly endorse the role of Jisc in supporting the work of university libraries and it went on to make a number of recommendations both for the future development of the services and for ways in which Jisc could add value to the sector more generally.
 These have been endorsed by RLUK and SCONUL.

 Programme of activities

-- Developing a National Bibliographic Knowledgebase (NBK)
+- Developing the National Bibliographic Knowledgebase (NBK)

 - Orchestrating the data used by each of the library support services, standardising data sources between services and eliminating unnecessary duplication of effort

 Throughout this transformation programme, we are engaging with library professionals to gain their insight and feedback.
 We work with an Advisory Group and we’ll be actively seeking ongoing dialogue with individual institutions as well as with RLUK, SCONUL and UKSG.

 You can read a summary of the 2015 review report Jisc library support services: enhancing efficiency and effectiveness, which includes a number of appendices and Jisc’s response to the report.